 The data in X3:X is simply checking to ensure data exists in the RD End column — if it doesn’t, the formula won’t run (saves on computational resources).

 The second half of the formula is just taking the difference between RD End and RD Start and dividing it by 12 to calculate the monthly rate at which the URL has been acquiring unique referring domains over the past year.

 One thing that we always had a difficult time estimating is what the client needed to budget for link building in order to be effective.

 Determining this with absolute accuracy is practically impossible — so instead we decided to take an approach that would at least get us closer to reality than what we were currently doing (which was basically pissing in the dark).

-We added a calculated field to estimate the monthly velocity at which we would have to acquire referring domains to catch up by at the individual URL level.
+We added a calculated field to estimate the monthly velocity at which we would have to acquire referring domains to catch up at the individual URL level.

-We calculated this by taking the difference between the average referring domains (Avg RD — Column AR) column and the column that recorded the number of referring domains for our client’s URL (Column H) and then divided that by a variable field we called Catchup by Month.
+We calculated this by taking the difference between the average referring domains (Avg RD — Column AR) column and the column that recorded the number of referring domains for our client’s URL (Column H) and then dividing that by a variable field we called Catchup by Month.

 This allowed us to change the model dynamically and see the various budget ranges we could be working in — thus helping us find a good fit that would still deliver the client results while also staying within their budget.